 kubectl.
 To get a

 kubectl exec -n dev --stdin --tty volume-debugger-ubuntu -- /bin/bash

 dev namespace as needed.

-The pod we spun up is a basic pod, so several apt packages must be installed.
-The following commands will install them:
+apt packages, as the pod spun up is a basic pod.
+The following commands installs them:

 apt update apt install curl -y apt install unzip -y

 Because you are on AWS, the AWS command-line tool is also installed:

 curl "https://awscli.amazonaws.com/awscli-exe-linux-x86_64.zip" -o "awscliv2.zip" unzip awscliv2.zip ./aws/install aws configure